couchbase-partners/azure-resource-manager-couchbase/simple/README.md

 This template uses two Azure Marketplace VMs.
 To deploy in your Azure subscription you must first deploy the template once from the Azure Portal [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/couchbase.couchbase-enterprise).

+If you don't follow this step, you'll likely see an error like this:

+    error:   MarketplacePurchaseEligibilityFailed : Marketplace purchase eligibilty check returned errors.
+See inner errors for details.

 ## Environment Setup

 You will need an Azure account.
 If using the hourly-pricing option that account must be configured for pay as you go.
 If using BYOL then any account will work.